PIBBS x ILIAD Research residency January-February 2026

-Wherein a research residency is described, being convened in London at the London Initiative for Safe AI from 5 January to 13 February 2026, and a syllabus of lectures in applied mathematics and AI alignment is outlined.
+Wherein a London research residency is conducted at the Shoreditch London Initiative for Safe AI, 5 January–13 February 2026, and lectures are delivered on agency and singular learning theory.

 AI safety